hicksjduk/countdown-java/README.md

 If the argument list is valid, the solver is run with the specified numbers if there is more than one argument, or with randomly-generated numbers if there is just one.

+The solver can also be invoked from Java code, by creating an instance of the `Solver` class with a specified target number and source numbers, and calling its `solve()` method.

 ## Testing